blekhmanlab/compendium/README.md

-# shithouse
+# Human Microbiome Compendium
 **Large-scale characterization of the human microbiome using machine learning**

 ## Downloading metadata from NCBI

-The `main.py` file has multiple functions that accommodate different steps in the process of pulling data out of the Sequence Read Archive and putting it into the shithouse database.
+The `main.py` file has multiple functions that accommodate different steps in the process of pulling data out of the Sequence Read Archive and putting it into the samples database.

 * **`load_xml()`:** This loads an XML file **exported from a BioSample search** and puts the sample metadata into the database.
 * **`find_runs()`:** This step uses the sample metadata (*already in the database*) to find *runs* ("SRR" codes), which are the entities actually associated with sequencing data.